DiamondLightSource/python-tristan/docs/usage.rst

 Multiple image tool
 ^^^^^^^^^^^^^^^^^^^

-To bin the events into a chronological image sequence, like a rotation scan, use images multi.
+To bin the events into a chronological image sequence, for example a rotation scan, use `images multi`.
+As input, this command also accepts the <file-name-stem>.nxs file, the <file-name-stem>_meta.h5 file or the collection parent directory if unique.
-As before, this accepts the _meta.h5 file or (if unique) its parent directory, but now we also need to specify either the number of images, with -n, or the exposure time, with -e. -e uses accepts most human-readable specifications of units, like -e 100us, -e 100µs, -e .1ms, etc..
+Additionally, it is also necessary to specify either the number of images, with `-n`, or the exposure time, with `-e`, to know how many images the events should be binned into.

 .. code-block:: console